The One-Man Wake-Up Call

 ON A GRAY, DANK DAY IN EARLY DECEMBER, THE office of Mike Keyworth at Brewer Cove Haven Marina in Barrington is an inviting retreat.
 Outside, it’s all hustle and hurry.
 Power and sailboats are being winterized, the shrink wrap’s coming on, the lift that moves them around is beeping its warning to stay clear.

 But inside, there’s the look and feel of a comfortable den.
 Papers are piled on the desk.
 Books line low shelves.
-On the walls are mounted frames from a grand prix racing career; they joust for space with plaques honoring civic and environmental achievements.
+On the walls are mounted frames from a grand

 At the moment, though, he’d rather pull old passports out of his desk drawer and flip through the years with each turn of the page.
 There are visas from Cuba, China, and Japan.
-The memories from those landfalls are interspersed with recollection of beautiful sailboats and big-time races—the Fastnet, Sydney-Hobart, Newport to Bermuda, Middle Sea Race, the Clipper Cup, the Swan Cup Sardinia, to name but a few.
+The memories from those landfalls are interspersed with a recollection of beautiful sailboats and big-time races—the Fastnet, Sydney-Hobart, Newport to Bermuda, Middle Sea Race, the Clipper Cup, the Swan Cup Sardinia, to name but a few.

 Indeed, the decade-long international sailing and racing career Keyworth and his wife, Nancy, embarked upon in the ’70s—much of it as crew aboard the 81- foot, record-setting maxi boat Nirvana—was a spectacular, rare adventure.